kelcisayshello/wordup/README.md

 * 💡 WordUp themes include a dark and light mode with support for device native theme preferences

 ### Background
-[WordUp](https://www.kelcimensah.dev/wordup) is a no-bloat online tool that live counts the number of words and characters in typed (or pasted) text by using the React `useState` hook.
+[WordUp](https://www.kelcimensah.dev/wordup) is a no-bloat online tool that counts the number of words and characters of typed (or pasted) text.
 WordUp was built with simplicity in mind and does not use any external plug-ins, add-ons, or text checkers — nor plans to.
 This is so you can rest assured your text isn't being stored or used anywhere else.

 ### Reporting an issue?
 Email me any time at `kelcimensah@gmail.com` with the subject line `[WordUp] {YOUR ISSUE HERE}` (without the `{` and `}` characters).